Harvard-CS145/load_balancing/README.md

 ## Part One: Flowlet Switching

 In this part, you are expected to implement flowlet switching.
-You need to create an initial `p4src/flowlet_switching.p4` based on `p4src/l3fwd.p4`, and modify it to implement flowlet switching.
+You need to modify `p4src/flowlet_switching.p4` to implement flowlet switching.
-You also need to create an initial `controller/controller_flowlet.py` based on `controller/controller_fat_l3.py`.

 The original ECMP hashes on 5 tuples of a flow to select paths.
 Now with flowlets, we hash on not only the 5 tuples of a flow but also its flowlet IDs so we can select different paths for flowlets of the same flow.
 Here is the concrete workflow: